paomian/clojure-china/src/clojure_china/dbutil/README.md

 ###Ation

-- Befor you run the clojure-china,you must run the script dbinit.sql to init databases;
+- Befor you run the clojure-china,you must run some command like [this](https://github.com/paomian/clojure-china#before-runing)